 Winter weather can cause much damage to a landscape.
-Winter in the Pacific Northwest can bring excessive rainfall, cold temperatures, and drying winds.
+Winter in the Pacific Northwest can bring excessive rainfall, cold temperatures, snow, ice and drying winds.
 Normal winter weather stresses plants, and severe weather can kill or disfigure them.
 However, there are several steps that can be taken to prepare your yard to minimize winter damage.

 Roses should be pruned back to waist high in the fall.
-Strong winter winds can rock the plant and damage the roots.
+Strong winter winds can rock rose bushes and damage the roots.
 Tree roses should also be cut back about half way to the center of the ball.
 Then wait until the end of February after the coldest weather is over before giving roses their final pruning.
 The upper branches help protect the lower branches from freeze damage.

 Do not prune spring blooming shrubs such as forsythia and lilacs or else many flowers will be cut off.
 The time to prune spring flowering plants is in the spring after they bloom.